-On July 10, 2017, Mrs. Ferrell-Benavides was appointed the City Manager, for the City of Petersburg.
-As City Manager, Mrs. Ferrell-Benavides is responsible for the day-to-day operations of the city and reports directly to City Council.
-Aretha R. Ferrell-Benavides has over 25 years of professional experience at all levels of government.
+On July 10, 2017, Mrs. Ferrell-Benavides was appointed as City Manager for the City of Petersburg, Virginia.
+As City Manager, Mrs. Ferrell-Benavides is responsible for the day-to-day operations of the City and reports directly to Petersburg City Council.
+Aretha R. Ferrell-Benavides has more than 25 years of professional experience at all levels of government.

-Prior to coming to the City of Petersburg, Mrs. Ferrell-Benavides served as the City Manager to the City of Glenn Heights, since May 19, 2015.
+Prior to her arrival in Petersburg, Mrs. Ferrell-Benavides served as the City Manager for the City of Glenn Heights, Texas since May 2015.

 Additionally, she served as the Deputy Secretary of the State for the District of Columbia.
 She also previously held several positions to include serving as the Chief Operating Officer for the District of Columbia Department of Parks and Recreation; Chief of Staff for the Office of the Deputy Mayor for Children, Youth, Families and Elders; and Director for the Office of Neighborhood Action & the Community Empowerment Cluster.